RedisGrafana/RedisGrafana/docs/grafana.md

 # What is Grafana?

-If you’re not familiar with Grafana, it’s a very popular tool used to build dashboards to monitor applications, infrastructures, and software components.
+Grafana is a very popular tool used to build dashboards to monitor applications, infrastructures, and software components.

 !!! quote